-- Deflators are obtained for each of the 115 commodity inputs (each row of the IO Matrix) - WPI for the period 1980 to 2015 is taken from Office of the Economic Adviser, Ministry of Commerce and Industry. - Best available Wholesale Price Index is applied to each commodity input in the IOTT. - In several cases, no proper WPI is available for the sector; hence the best among the available has been chosen. - In some cases, the right index has been formed from item level indices. - In some case, one index has been removed from a higher level aggregate to generate the right index. - For Electricity as an input entering into the production process of an industry, depending on the nature of economic activity, the right price of electricity has been chosen. - For Service Inputs, since WPI is not available hence implicit GDP deflators from NAS are used.
+- Deflators are obtained for each of the 115 (IOTT 1989 and 1998) and 130 (IOTT 2007) commodity inputs (each row of the IO Matrix). - WPI for the period 1980 to 2017 is taken from Office of the Economic Adviser, Ministry of Commerce and Industry. - Best available Wholesale Price Index is applied to each commodity input in the IOTT. - In several cases, no proper WPI is available for the sector; hence the best among the available has been chosen.

-• Deflators obtained for different IO sectors have been combined using weights.
+- In some cases, the right index has been formed from item level indices. - In some case, one index has been removed from a higher level aggregate to generate the right index. - For Electricity as an input entering into the production process of an industry, depending on the nature of economic activity, the right price of electricity has been chosen.
+For instance, in the case of manufacturing industries, the price of electricity for industry considered, similarly for agriculture the price of electricity for agriculture. - For Service Inputs, since WPI is not available hence implicit GDP deflators from NAS are used. - Deflators obtained for different IO sectors have been combined using weights.
 The weights are based on the column of the relevant study industry in the IO table.
 This is because; the entries read down industry columns give the commodity inputs of raw-materials and services, which are used to produce outputs of particular industries.
 We have allowed for changing weights over time i.e. we have used different weights for different time periods.
-Three IOTT has been used for this purpose - 1989, 1998 and 2007.
-The price series based on 1989 table has been used from 1980 to 1993, the 1998 table has been used from 1993 to 2003 and the 2007 table has been used for the price series for the period 2003 to 2015.
+Three IOTT has been used for this purpose 1989, 1998 and 2007.
+The price series based on 1989 table has been used from 1980 to 1993, the 1998 table has been used from 1993 to 2003 and the 2007 table has been used for the price series for the period 2003 to 2017.
 Once the three series have been formed, these have been spliced.
 Thus, the IO tables have been used for obtaining the materials, energy and services series for each industry at current prices